 But maybe you’re not familiar with my writing.
 Here’s what you need to know: My name is Joshua Wingerd, and i am 29 years old.
 I became a believer in the Lord Jesus Christ when i was 18 while at a summer camp.
 I love writing, and i am currently working on sermons, technical essays, bible study blog posts, and several novels.
 I graduated from Southwest Baptist University in Bolivar, MO in December of 2015 with a BA in Biblical Studies, and i moved back to Southern California in May of 2017.
-I am currently pursuing an M.Div. at Gateway Seminary in Los Angeles, CA. My wife and i married on November 5, 2020, and we are presently praying persistently for God to call me to a local church–anywhere in the United States–for full-time pastoral ministry.
+I am currently pursuing an M.Div. at Gateway Seminary in Los Angeles, CA. My wife and i married on November 5, 2020, our son was born November 14, 2021, and we are presently praying persistently for God to call me to a local church–anywhere in the United States–for full-time pastoral ministry.
 Your prayers are appreciated as well.

 You may have noticed that i don’t capitalize the letter “i” if it’s not at the beginning of a sentence.
 I do it on purpose if it is not auto-corrected by a word-processor, and if it is not for a publisher or professor.
 Here’s my reason: English is different from the Biblical languages (Greek and Hebrew) in that it capitalizes the word “i.”
 As English writers we have gotten away from capitalizing pronouns that refer to “God”–the Lord of the Universe–but we’d better make absolutely sure we capitalize a one-letter word that refers to us; it’s pride–plain and simple.
 I’ll respect the “rules of the English language” when it comes to public writing, but my blog is private writing for the public’s benefit, so oftentimes “i” will be left lowercase.
 Rant over.